IOS 9: Developer APIs

-In iOS 9.3, a "Music API" allows developers to integrate apps into the Apple Music streaming service.
+In iOS 9.3, a "Music API" allows developers to integrate features of the Apple Music streaming service into their apps.

 Reception

 iOS 9 received mostly positive reviews.
 Dan Seifert of The Verge praised the improvements in Proactivity and Siri, highlighting how the notification drop-down contains most, if not all, the information the user needs.
 Although he pointed out that Google's Google Now and Microsoft's Cortana personal assistants offer similar services, sometimes with "better and more varied ways" of achieving results, the improvements to iOS "lay the foundation for even more capabilities in the future."
 Chris Velazco of Engadget liked the "small, thoughtful" design changes, but was most impressed by the new multitasking features for the iPad, referring to Split Screen as a "lovely little feature."
 He did, however, criticize the low number of decent-looking articles in Apple News, writing that "you'll notice a discrepancy in how some articles are handled – most are just formatted text on a white background with the outlet's logo up top" and also noted the limited number of locations in Apple Maps that, at launch, supported mass transit directions.
 Matt Swider of TechRadar wrote that Siri and Proactivity lists were "robust," and enjoyed that notifications were sorted chronologically rather than by app.
 Samuel Gibbs of The Guardian welcomed the changes to the built-in apps such as drawing and photo insertion in Notes, unknown number identification from emails through Phone, and Siri automatically launching the Music app upon plugging in headphones.
 He also praised the updates to the keyboard, calling it "much easier to use."

-Apple faced a lawsuit over allegedly slowing the iPhone 4S with iOS 9.
+Apple faced a lawsuit over allegedly slowing the iPhone 4s with iOS 9.

 On September 21, 2015, Apple announced that iOS 9 had been installed on more than 50% of "active" iOS devices, as measured by the App Store.
 According to Apple, this was "the fastest adoption rate ever for a new operating system".